England lifts COVID restrictions as omicron threat recedes | Times Leader

 Prime Minister Boris Johnson said last week that the surge of omicron infections “has now peaked nationally.”

-As the government moved away from legal measures, some shops and public transport operators say they will continue to ask people to don their face masks.
-London Mayor Sadiq Khan said face coverings will still be required on the capital’s buses and subway trains.
+Although legal requirements were being rolled back, some shops including major supermarket chains Sainsbury’s and Tesco and public transport operators say they will continue to ask people to don their face masks.
+London Mayor Sadiq Khan said face coverings will still be required on the capital’s buses and subway trains, but it’s unclear how it will be enforced.

 The legal requirement for those infected to self-isolate for five full days remains, but Johnson said that measure will also end soon, to be replaced with advice and guidance for those infected to be cautious.